languagetool-org/languagetool/trunk/JLanguageTool/resource/it/readme-morph-it.txt

 writing a paper that describes the procedure we used to build the resource.

-This is the first version of Morph-it!, and there is little doubt that it will contain many gaps, unlikely forms, etc. We will be very grateful if you let us know about missing forms, problems, and ideas/resources that can help us expanding or cleaning the list (sslmitdevonline@sslmit.unibo.it).
+Morph-it! is still under development and there may still be gaps, unlikely forms, etc. We will be very grateful if you let us know about missing forms, problems, and ideas/resources that can help us expanding or cleaning the list (sslmitdevonline@sslmit.unibo.it).

 Notice in particular that, since we extracted data from an Italian newspaper corpus (the la Repubblica corpus, also accessible from our site), we have many gaps in basic, every-day vocabulary.

-Moreover, the current version does not contain proper nouns.
-We plan to add a reasonable set of names in a future version.

 Also, the current version does not distinguish between coordinative and subordinative conjunctions.
 We plan to do this in the near